Skip to main content

 Frequently asked questions

-Christmas tree rash describes the rash from pityriasis rosea.
+Christmas tree rash may describe the rash from pityriasis rosea.
 This is a harmless rash that sometimes can resemble the shape of a Christmas tree.
 But it’s not related to Christmas tree allergies.
-It’s not known what causes it, but it’s thought to arise after having a virus, like the common cold.
+Experts aren’t totally sure of the cause, but it may arise after a viral infection, like the common cold.
 Certain medication may also trigger it.
 Pityriasis rosea usually goes away on its own.

-There’s really no type of Christmas tree that would cause less allergies than others.
-That’s because it’s not the pollen that causes the allergies, but other things like mold and fragrances.
-You’re likely to lower the risk of poison ivy allergies if you buy a tree from a farm or vendor rather than cutting it down yourself in the forest.
+There isn’t really a type of Christmas tree that causes fewer allergies than others.
+That’s because it’s not the pollen that causes the allergies — it’s other things like mold and fragrances.
+You’re likely to lower the risk of poison ivy allergies if you buy a tree from a farm or vendor rather than cutting one down yourself in the forest.

 The bottom line

 Christmas trees are beautiful to look at, but they can aggravate your allergies and asthma by releasing mold and irritants in your home.
-The pollen itself, however, isn’t usually the culprit.
+The pollen itself usually isn’t the culprit.
 Christmas trees can also cause rashes by triggering contact dermatitis, a type of skin allergy.
 If you have a Christmas tree allergy, you can try OTC treatments to relieve your symptoms.

 why trust our exports reliability shield